 1. The wrapperAPI is a parallel process running on many different nodes of a clustered topology of computers.
 The software for communicating data and messages between these distinct processes will be the Message Passing Interface (MPI) library.
-The wrapperAPI will support simplistic parallel processing based on a large set of filter algorithms (templates) being applied in parallel to a single segment of data.
+The wrapperAPI will support simplistic parallel processing based on a large set of filter algorithms (indices or templates) being applied in parallel to a single segment of data.
 The master process will be responsible for sending the data and receiving results of the analysis.
 The slave processes will carry out the algorithms on the data.

-E. Dynamically Loaded Template Algorithm Shared Objects
+E. Dynamically Loaded Indexed Filter Algorithm Shared Objects

-1. The wrapperAPI will dynamically load any shared object that conforms to the design standard for templated filter algorithms outlined in this document.
-The algorithms found in this shared object will be performed within the slave process of the parallel process.
+The wrapperAPI will dynamically load all shared object that conforms to the design standard for indexed filter algorithms outlined in this document.
+The algorithms found in this shared object will be performed within the slave pro-